-Mode of pay-ing rightful claimants, in the case of property sold as escheat, to be escheated as aforesaid, within seven years next after the inquisition concerning the same be returned into the office of the Prothonotary of the Supreme Court, or if, upon claim, the title of the commonwealth be established to any lands, which be found to be escheated as aforesaid, in such case the Prothonotary of the Supreme Court shall certify to the Escheator-General, that no claim had been made, or that if such claim had been made, judgment thereupon had been rendered against the same, and the title of the commonwealth to the same land established, whereupon the said Escheator shall proceed to make sale, by public auction, of the premises, to him, her or them, that will offer the best and highest price for the same; such sale to be after public notice of the time and place of holding thereof, and, together with the conditions thereof, advertised at least one month in two or more of the public newspapers of this commonwealth, and also by writings affixed on the door or doors of the court-house of the county, wherein the lands lie; and immediately after the sale as aforesaid shall be made, the Escheator shall certify the name, surname and addition of the purchaser of the lands sold by him, as herein before directed, to the President, or in his absence the Vice-President, in Council, who, on the filing of such certificate in the office of their Secretary, together with an acquittance from the Treasurer of this commonwealth for the price bidden and offered as aforesaid, shall, by deed, under the great seal, grant the same lands and hereditaments to the purchaser thereof, to hold to him or her, his or her heirs and assigns, for ever, subject, nevertheless, to any reversion, remainder, lease, rent, common mortgage, incumbrance, office, or other profit, issuing out of the same lands, as the same lands respectively were subject to, beforethe finding of the inquisition touching the particular lands so sold : Provise as to Provided always, That the person or persons who were entitled to such reversion, remainder, lease, rent, common mortgage, lien, office, or other profit, had, previously to the sale of the said lands. exhibited his, her or their claim to the Supreme Court, and established his, her or their title to the same, in default of which they shall be for ever debarred from recovering the same.
+[Section IV.]
+(Section V. P. L.) And be it further enacted by the authority aforesaid, That after the return of such inquisition as aforesaid into the office of the prothonotary of the supreme court as aforesaid, if there be any that claim the estate, real or personal, so as aforesaid found to be escheated, he, she or they shall be heard without delay upon a traverse to the office, monstrans de droit, or petition of right, and the testimony taken in writing on finding of the inquisition concerning the same land shall be admitted as legal testimony on the part of the commonwealth, but if no such claim be made to lands so found to be escheated as aforesaid within seven years next after the inquisition concerning the same be returned into the office of the prothonotary of the supreme court, or if upon claim, the title of the commonwealth be established to any lands which be found to be escheated as aforesaid, in such case the prothonotary of the supreme court shall certify to the escheator general that no claim had been made or that if such claim had been made, judgment thereupon had been rendered against the same, and the title of the commonwealth to the same land established, whereupon the said escheator shall proceed to make sale by public auction of the premises to him, her or them that will offer the best and highest price for the same, such sale to be after public notice of the time and place of holding thereof advertised at least one month in two or more of the public newspapers of this commonwealth, and also by writings affixed on the door or doors of the court house of the county wherein the lands lie, and immediately after the sale as aforesaid shall be made, the escheator shall certify the name, surname and addition of the purchaser of the lands sold by him as hereinbefore directed to the president or in his absence the vice-president in council, who on the filing of such certificate in the office of their secretary, together with an acquitance from the treasurer of this commonwealth for the price bidden and offered as aforesaid shall by deed under the great seal, grant the same lands and hereditaments to the purchaser thereof to hold to him or her, his or her heirs and assigns forever, subject, nevertheless to any reversion, remainder, lease, rent, common mortgage, encumbrance, office or other profits issuing out of the same lands as the same lands respectively were subjected to, before the finding of the inquisition touching the particular Provided always, That the person or persons lands so sold. who were entitled to such reversion, remainder, lease, rent, common mortgage, lien, office or other profit, had previously to the sale of the said lands, exhibited his, her or their title to the supreme court, and established his, her or their title to the same, in default of which they shall be forever debarred from recovering the same.